-In assessing applications under Section 254 of the Planning and Development Acts, the Planning Authority, must have regard to the relevant provisions of the Development Plan and any local area plan in place.
+In assessing applications under Section 254 of the Planning and Development Act 2000, the Planning Authority, in accordance with the 2000 Act (as amended), must have regard to the relevant provisions of the Development Plan and any local area plan in place.
 Careful consideration should be given especially to Chapter 5 of this Plan 'Quality Design and Healthy Placemaking', in particular the sections dealing with 'The Delivery of Sustainable Neighbourhoods', 'The plan approach' and the eight principles which must be applied to new developments in the County.